Supported platforms

 Device selection

 visor requires a running device target for runtime commands.
-Pass --device when you know the target identifier:
+Pass--device when you know the target identifier:

-If you omit --device, visor detects running Android devices and booted iOS simulators:
+--device, visor detects running Android devices and booted iOS simulators:

 - Android devices come from

-- iOS simulators come from
+adb devicesentries in thedevicestate - iOS simulators come from

 xcrun simctl list devices booted